-This featured post had originally intended to highlight a collection of history books that bloggers or enthusiasts would find interesting enough to read.
+This featured article had originally intended to highlight a collection of history books that bloggers or enthusiasts would find interesting enough to read.
 After setting aside some favourite books in my home library that I had wished to ‘recommend’, I realized there were far too many.
 Narrowing them down into author categories I realised one author stood out from the rest.
 John Julius Norwich.
 A week ago I had decided to email Lord Norwich as to whether I could interview him with a series of short questions to add a little depth to my write up.
 To my surprise, I received a reply and before I knew it I was sharing correspondence with a literary great.
 I explained to him my passion for history and Byzantium and my plan to present questions to him, with his reply being,

 “Ask me anything you like.
 But I warn you, I’m not a Byzantinist …”